-With support from the John D. and Catherine T. MacArthur Foundation, CGRS is working to improve the treatment of unaccompanied children in the U.S. by providing trainings and consultation for attorneys representing children in asylum proceedings.
-In addition, we have published a comprehensive report (see below) with recommendations for reform consonant with recognized principles of child protection grounded in practical experience, and litigating cases with potential to set improved standards applied in children's cases.
+With support from the John D. and Catherine T. MacArthur Foundation, CGRS and Kids In Need of Defense published this comprehensive report with recommendations for reform consonant with recognized principles of child protection grounded in practical experience, and litigating cases with potential to set improved standards applied in children's cases.

 In March 2013, CGRS launched a new multinational project funded by the MacArthur Foundation on the situation of unaccompanied children through the migration corridor of Mexico, Central America, and the United States.
 Learn more about this initiative and our work to examine child welfare policies, the treatment of migrant children in each country, and what happens to children following repatriation to their countries.

-Read the full report -- A Treacherous Journey: Child Migrants Navigating the U.S. Immigration System
+See the full report - A Treacherous Journey: Child Migrants Navigating the U.S. Immigration System.